 - 3- minute halftime

-- 3 game guarantee.
-Set Schedule
+- 3 game guarantee (Pool Play)

-- No TIMEOUTS
+- No Timeouts

-- No OVERTIME
+- No Overtime

-- Boys: 2021 NFHS Rules with modifications below
+- 2023 NFHS Rules with modifications below

 Playoff Rules (Sunday)